raeedcho/path-trace/docs/creating-tasks.md

 **Target is at the wrong angle.** The `angle` returned by `getTargetPosition()` determines the target rectangle's rotation.
 For paths that end moving rightward, `angle ≈ 0` gives a vertical target bar.
 For paths ending downward, `angle ≈ π/2`.
 Calculate the tangent direction at the endpoint.

 **Accuracy is always 0 or 100.** Check that `getDistanceFromPath` returns values in a reasonable pixel range (0 for on-path, 50-100+ for far away).
 The engine maps distance 0 → 100% accuracy, distance ≥ `maxAccuracyDistance` (default 100px) → 0% accuracy.

+**No sounds playing.** Verify the mp3 files exist in `public/sounds/` and that `audioManager.preloadSound()` is called for each one in `main.js` after `audioManager.initialize()`.
+Check the browser console for "Failed to fetch sound" warnings.

+**Audio-visual delay.** Test in Chrome, not Safari.
+Safari has significantly higher Web Audio latency.
+If delay persists in Chrome, check that `AudioContext` is in the `'running'` state (see console logs).